AreaLayer/HyperArm/README.md

 ## Service

-Our product offer API price basead on Hypercore, HyperBee, Hyperswarm and Hyperdrive
+Our product offer API price basead on Hypercore, HyperBee, Hyperswarm, HyperswarDHT and Hyperdrive

 ## Features